 Lack of visibility: Many organizations’ VPNs are not terminated at a layer 7 proxy.
 This means that the organizations lack visibility into specific user interactions within these connections — a significant gap.

 VPNs are, at best, a temporary solution for supporting a remote workforce.
 Organizations investing in additional VPN appliance capacity and redundancy for extended telework will need to take steps to mitigate the limitations and security challenges.

-In the past, all of an organisation’s infrastructure was located on-premises, so security was deployed there as well.
+In the past, all of an organization’s infrastructure was located on-premises, so security was deployed there as well.
 The growth of cloud computing, SaaS applications, and remote work has changed this model.

-To improve remote access and security, some organisations have worked to shift applications and data to cloud deployments.
+To improve remote access and security, some organizations have worked to shift applications and data to cloud deployments.
 However, these moves often happen out of sync.
 Two common mistakes include:

-By separating remote access and security functionality, an organisation harms either network performance or security.
+By separating remote access and security functionality, an organization harms either network performance or security.
 Traffic via the remote access client may not undergo security inspection, leaving remote workers vulnerable to phishing and malicious websites.
-Alternatively, traffic may be backhauled to the location of the organisation’s security stack, which provides security at the expense of employee productivity and application performance.
+Alternatively, traffic may be backhauled to the location of the organization’s security stack, which provides security at the expense of employee productivity and application performance.